Chinchilla Corner is reader-supported, if you purchase any products through the links below we may receive a small commission. Learn more

-You’ll need a litter pan and litter for small animals, urine-soaked wood shavings or other material your chinchilla has used, and a scoop.
-You’ll use the soaked shavings to reinforce the use of the litter box.
+- You will also need urine-soaked wood shavings or other material your chinchilla has used.
+You’ll use the shavings to reinforce the use of the litter box.

-- When you clean your chinchilla’s cage, instead of getting rid of the soaked wood shavings, you’ll save some of it and place it into the litter pan.
-The reason for this is that the urine smell will concentrate in the corner where you placed the box, which will attract your chinchilla to that area.
+- Place the urine soaked wood shavings into the litter pan.
+The urine smell will concentrate in the corner where you placed the box, which will attract your chinchilla to that area.

 - Repeat cleaning the litter pan, adding soaked shavings each time you clean the cage.
 This last step could last days, weeks, even months.
-You’ll keep this up until your chinchilla uses its box consistently to urinate.
+You’ll keep this up until your chinchilla uses its litter tray consistently to urinate.

 These are the basic steps to take to train your chinchilla to use a litter pan.
 Remember, your chinchilla is an individual and has behaviors specific to only it.
 You’ll want to consider that when potty training your chinchilla.

-- Start training your chinchilla when it’s as young as possible.
-When they start using a certain spot to pee, then you’ll have a good chance at box training them.
+Start training your chinchilla when it’s as young as possible.
+When they start using a certain spot to pee, then you’ll have a good chance at litter training them.

-- Clean up any soaked bedding when you notice it between cage and pan cleaning.
+Clean up any soiled bedding when you notice it between cage and pan cleaning.

-- When you notice your chinchilla use the box, praise them and give them a treat.
+When you notice your chinchilla use the litter tray, praise them and give them treats to reward their good behavior.

 There you have it, how to train your chinchilla to use a litter box.
 Chinchillas are smart little rodents and can train to use a pan to urinate.